Approved teachers who meet the eligibility criteria can apply for the Teach and Learn Scholarship.

 For permanent teachers, you will need to complete the required studies in the agreed timeframe, in line with the conditions of your employment.

-Temporary and permanent teachers can apply for up to eight (8) study leave days per year of full-time study (pro-rata for part-time studies).
+While engaged in a full-time temporary or permanent capacity, you can apply for up to eight (8) days of paid study leave per year (pro-rata basis for part-time employees).
 The study leave day(s) must be approved by your principal.
 Your principal can request for relief funds to be reimbursed to the school if a casual teacher was employed to replace you for the day(s).